-There are a number of large, online pharmacies that often work hand-in-hand with health insurance companies in order to deliver medications to members of insurance plans safely and conveniently.
+There are a number of large, legitimate online pharmacies that often work hand-in-hand with health insurance companies in order to deliver medications to members of insurance plans safely and conveniently.
 These pharmacies don't prescribe the medication, but instead ship medication based upon a prescription from your treating physician.
-The insurance company can save money by working through such a pharmacy by negotiating discounts.
+The insurance company can save money by working through such a pharmacy by negotiating discount pricing on medications.

-For international purchases of medications, a United States resident with a valid prescription may bring into the country up to ninety (90) days supply of a medication for personal use.
-While it was historically possible to order such medicines over the Internet, regulations now require that the medications be brought back in person, and exclude the import of controlled substances.
-While a number of online pharmacies operate from overseas locations, if their shipments of medicine into the United States are detected the medication will be seized.
+For international purchases of medications, a United States resident with a valid prescription may bring back into the United States up to ninety (90) days supply of a medication for personal use.
+While it was historically possible to order such medicines over the Internet, regulations now require that the medications be brought back in person and exclude the import of most controlled substances.
+While a number of online pharmacies continue to operate from overseas locations, if their shipments of medicine into the United States are detected the medication will be seized.

 It is usually possible to obtain savings by purchasing prescription drugs online, even from a major U.S. pharmacy, when you have a prescription issued to you in person.
-It is usually not cheaper to obtain medications through an online prescription service, which usually marks up the price substantially even when nominally offering a "free" prescription - and in some cases the online service will be fraudulent or be based overseas and not care if your shipment actually reaches you.
+It is usually not cheaper to obtain medications through an online prescription service, as those services usually mark up the price of medications substantially even when nominally offering a "free" prescription.
 Their mark-up may be comparable to the cost of an in-person medical examination, and may significantly exceed that cost when refills will be required.

 Also, as noted above, price cannot always be the leading consideration.
 If you don't know that you will be receiving the actual medication that was prescribed for you, you must put safety ahead of price.